Still Comfortable Being UncomfortableJanuary 21, 2020

 Expectations of reflation and recovery, spurred on by U.S. tax cuts in 2018, quickly faded into a gloom of anticipated recession by mid‑2019, creating extreme investor positioning and especially in the valuations of defensives and cyclical stocks.
 Just as consensus fixed on trade and economic “crisis,” optimism was once again rekindled by a soothing policy response.
 The net outcome of this “cycle in a calendar year” is that global equity markets (measured by the MSCI All Country World Index in U.S. dollars) delivered +27.3%.1 Quite some rebound from the panic in December 2018.

 Alongside healthy equity returns, the year will be remembered for the market rotation in the later months of 2019 and the impact it has had on portfolio outcomes.
-Starting in September, factors rolled over, cyclicals jumped, defensive havens proved no longer defensive, and standard deviation events were freely quoted.
+Starting in September, factors2 rolled over, cyclicals jumped, defensive havens proved no longer defensive, and standard deviation3 events were freely quoted.
 Despite the positive outcome and the comfort this might imply, it was an uncomfortable year, but also one filled with opportunity.

 The second half of the year saw economically sensitive stocks outperform.